martinpinto/chronos/README.md

 | origin          | string    |          | x        |
 | payload         | object    |          | x        |

-Note: subjects is a list of subject jsons as described below
+Note: subjects is a list of subject JSONs as described below

-## Subject structue
+## Subject structure

 These are the fields required for subjects to be inserted and also the fields that will be stored into the DB